 The Scheme offers eligible first home buyers the opportunity to purchase a home with a deposit of as little as 5 percent.
 The Scheme will support up to 10,000 loans each financial year, starting from 1 January 2020.

 Applicants are subject to eligibility criteria, including having taxable incomes up to $125,000 per annum for singles and up to $200,000 per annum for couples which means this Scheme is aimed at low and middle-income earners.
 The Scheme will apply to owner-occupied principal and interest loans.

-There are property price caps and more details on these caps available on the Liberal Governments website - click here.
+There are property price caps and more details on these caps are available on the Liberal Government's website - click here.

-In the past year there were approximately 110,000 first home buyers, so it will be interesting to see which applicants successfully apply for this Scheme initiative.
-As more details on applicant assessment and eligibility criteria become available, we will be sure to share it with our community.
+There were approximately 110,000 first home buyers in the past year, so it will be interesting to see which applicants successfully apply for this Scheme initiative.
+As more details on applicant assessment and eligibility criteria become available, we will be sure to share them with our community.

 Now after many months of waiting for the Liberal Government First Home Buyer Scheme to announce the approved lenders, we have a list of those currently approved to offer no LMI home loans for up to 95% loan to value ratio.